Skip to Content

 Installation

-1. Install with npm:
+1. Install the package.

-npm install src/packages/level-ci-cypress-app
+npm install --save-dev @level-ci/a11y-cypress

 Setup

-Level CI App Cypress extends Cypress commands.
+Level CI App Cypress extends Cypress commands and must be imported in your Cypress support file.

 TypeScript Support